R32/flash.Memory/README.md

 }
 ```

-actually the offset of first field can be defined as a negative value.
+Actually the offset of first field can be defined as a negative value.

 ```haxe
 import mem.Ptr;